 The application could benefit from a means of initializing a managed object when it is created-or more specifically, the first time it is added to the object graph.
-You shouldn't use the class's designated initializer-initWithEntity:insertIntoManagedObjectContext:-for this since it's called each time the object is instantiated (when it is first created, and whenever it is subsequently retrieved from the persistent store).
+The init method (more correctly, the class's designated initializer, initWithEntity:insertIntoManagedObjectContext:) is not appropriate since it is called each time the object is instantiated (when it is first created, and whenever it is subsequently retrieved from the persistent store).
 Core Data provides a special initialization method, awakeFromInsert, which is called once and only once in the lifetime of a managed object, on the first occasion it is inserted into a managed object context.
 This may be useful to, for example, set the creation date of a record.
 Contrast this with awakeFromFetch, which is called on subsequent occasions an object is fetched from a data store.